Sign Up For Our eNewsletter

 Other Conservation Projects

-The Leavenworth Audubon Center sits adjacent to Barn Beach Reserve (BBR) and Leavenworth’s Waterfront Park.
+The E. Lorene Young Audubon House sits adjacent to the eastern border of Barn Beach Reserve (BBR) which is owned and operated by the Wenatchee River Institute (WRI).
+BBR is connected to the City of Leavenworth's Enchantment Park.
 The combination of these properties creates a unique opportunity for recreation in the heart of Leavenworth.

-There are over 3 miles of flat, gentle trails that connect the Leavenworth Audubon Center with BBR and Waterfront Park.
+There are over 3 miles of flat, gentle trails that connect the BBR and Waterfront Park.
 These trails are open year-round and are great for walking, biking, birding, viewing salmon, and cross-country skiing.
 For those interested in the area’s natural history, the trails also boast interpretative signs along the way.
-There are several beaches for swimming in Waterfront Park – a word of caution, swimming when the river has high flows may be dangerous as strong currents can exist.
+There are several beaches for swimming in Enchantment Park – a word of caution, swimming when the river has high flows may be dangerous as strong currents can exist.

 For more information about cross-country skiing in Leavenworth, visit Leavenworth Winter Sports Club's website.

 Directions: From downtown Leavenworth, turn south on Division Street towards the river.
-In two blocks, you will enter the BBR property.
+In two blocks, you will enter the WRI property.
 Parking is on your right.
-The E. Lorene Audubon Center is 200 feet downstream of the parking area.
+The E. Lorene Audubon House is 200 feet downstream of the parking area.

 Online Resource